Battle of Quingua: Battle

-The battle began when US Major Bell with the 4th Cavalry, while on a reconnaissance mission, came upon a strong Filipino position led by Colonel Pablo Tecson, a Revolutionary officer from San Miguel, Bulacan who was under command of General Gregorio del Pilar.
+The battle began when US Major Bell with the 4th Cavalry, while on a reconnaissance mission, came upon a strong Filipino position led by Colonel Pablo Tecson, a Republican officer from San Miguel, Bulacan who was under command of General Gregorio del Pilar.
 The Filipinos laid down heavy fire which halted Bell's cavalry advance.
 After a short firefight, Bell recognized his position was badly exposed to the opposition, and as a result his force risked defeat.
 Bell sent for reinforcements, and the 1st Nebraskans came to his aid under Colonel John M. Stotsenburg, while Irving Hale sent companies from the 51st Iowa as well as artillery from the Utah Battery.

 Once he arrived on the field, Stotsenburg led the Nebraskan Infantry, with a dozen or so Cavalrymen— in a charge on the enemy's position.
 The Filipinos held their ground and opened fire.
 Stotsenberg was one of the first to fall, a bullet to the heart.
 Several of the cavalrymen's mounts were also slain.
 The Filipino soldiers sustained the heavy fire, forcing the cavalrymen to retreat.

 The Nebraskans, only 200 in number, continued advancing under fire by the Filipino riflemen.
 Despite the accuracy and intensity of the riflemen's fire, the Nebraskan line continued to advance.
 Inevitably, the two forces clashed in close combat, but after an exhaustive battle, the Filipinos retreated.
 During the fight, Hale's brigade lost 7 men killed, and 44 more men were wounded.